Film: The Luck of the Irish

 - The Bet: Basically the entire reason for the second half of the film's existence.

 - It's not entirely clear who's judging the first competition.
 No neutral third party is shown, and it's not likely that Seamus would judge fairly.
-For example, he clearly doesn't think that Ryan's break-dancing counts as step, and yet Ryan wins that round.
+For example, he clearly doesn't think that Kyle's break-dancing counts as step, and yet Kyle wins that round.

 - The Cast Show Off: Actor Ryan Merriman is shown doing an Irish jig several times.

 - The Resenter: Bonnie Lopez to Kyle, for always being so lucky at everything and never really practice.